skylatian/nvidia-bot-custom-readme-files/sniper readme by skylatian#0375 updated.md

 __**Geckodriver install/addition to PATH**__

--unzip geckodriver, copy the directory (This should be the folder with the .exe in it, ex: `C:\Users\user\desktop\gecko\`, with the geckodriver.exe being located in folder `gecko`)
+- unzip geckodriver, copy the directory (This should be the folder with the .exe in it, ex: `C:\Users\user\desktop\gecko\`, with the geckodriver.exe being located in folder `gecko`)
--search in windows search `edit system environment variables`, open it -click environment variables
+- search in windows search `edit system environment variables`, open it
+- click environment variables
--under system variables, edit the `Path` variable -click new, paste the geckodriver directory you copied earlier -ok
+- under system variables, edit the `Path` variable
+- click new, paste the geckodriver directory you copied earlier
--ok
--ok
+- ok
+- ok
+- ok

 __**Pipenv install**__